-The table below shows, as to Odetics' Chief Executive Officer ("CEO"), the four other most highly compensated executive officers of Odetics (with base salary and bonus for the past fiscal year in excess of \$100,000) and the other individuals and groups indicated, the number of shares of Class A Common stock subject to option grants made under the Plan from September 5, 1997 (the effective date of the Plan) through July 24, 2000, together with the weighted average exercise price payable per share.
+The table below shows, as to each of the Named Executive Officers in the Summary Compensation Table which appears elsewhere herein and the other individuals and groups indicated, the number of shares of Class A common stock subject to option grants made under the Plan from April 1, 2000 through July 27, 2001, together with the weighted average exercise price payable per share.
 Odetics has not made any direct stock issuances to date under the Plan.